andrelopes1/little_lemon/README.md

 # Little Lemon Booking Website

 ## Project Description
-This project was created during Meta's Coursera Front-End Development course.
-This website was the culmuniation of the Front-End Development Track.
+This project was developed as part of Meta's Coursera Front-End Development course and represents the culmination of the Front-End Development Track.

-This website showcased implementing a booking application on the Little Lemon Website.
-This was created with React Components to show an understanding of utilizing React for creating the website.
-This also features utilzing API calls.
+The website demonstrates the implementation of a booking application for the Little Lemon website.
+It was built using React components to showcase my understanding of React for web development.
+Additionally, it incorporates API calls to enhance functionality.

-Please note: the only functionality working on this website besides the design is the Reserve a Table function.
+Please note: The only fully functional feature on this website, aside from the design, is the "Reserve a Table" function.

 ## Screenshots
 Here are some screeenshots of the application showcasing the Booking functionality.